Interferometric Differential High-Frequency Lock-In Probe for Laser-Induced Vacuum Birefringence: Theory

-Assuming that the pump pulse polarization is out of the page, the vacuum birefringence is just a phase shift between the two polarizations of the probe pulse, which are horizontal and (nearly) vertical (see Fig.~\ref{fig2} and Ref.~\cite{BuJeYo2024supp}).
+Here, we consider two relative orientations of the pump and probe polarizations and propagation directions as shown in Fig.~\ref{fig2}.
+First, assuming that the pump pulse polarization is out of the page, the vacuum birefringence is just a phase shift between the two polarizations of the probe pulse, which are horizontal and (nearly) vertical as shown in Fig.~\ref{fig2}a.
 In order to determine the signal size, the effective refractive indices relevant for the probe pulse colliding with an intense probe pulse at a slight angle, $\theta$, are required.
-Given $\hat k$ as the propagation direction of the probe field at the interaction region in Fig.~\ref{fig1}, and $\vec E$ and $\vec B$ denoting the electric and magnetic fields of the pump pulse, we define the polarizations of the probe field in Fig.~\ref{fig2}, $\hat{e}_1 = -\hat e_y$ and $\hat e_2 = \sin\theta \hat e_x + \cos\theta \, \hat e_z$, as follows,
+Given $\hat k$ as the propagation direction of the probe field at the interaction region in Fig.~\ref{fig1}, and $\vec E$ and $\vec B$ denoting the electric and magnetic fields of the pump pulse, we define the polarizations of the probe field in Fig.~\ref{fig2} as follows,

+The two polarizations of the probe, in the coordinate system given in Fig. 2a, have the representation

 We now consider the QED contributions $\Delta n_1 = n_1 - 1$ and $\Delta n_2 = n_2 - 1$ to the refractive indices corresponding to the polarizations $\hat e_1$ and $\hat e_2$.
-They can be obtained from Eq.~\eqref{heisenberg} and are given by~\cite{Baier1967,Na1969qed,Ka2016,DiGi2000}
+They can be obtained from Eq.~\eqref{heisenberg} and are given by~\cite{Baier1967, Na1969qed,Ka2016,DiGi2000}

 Here, $\vec E$ and $\vec B$ are the instantaneous electric and magnetic fields of the pump pulse.
-According to Eq.~\eqref{n1n2gen}, for co-propagating probe and pump fields, the induced birefringence vanishes, while $\Delta n_1$ and $\Delta n_2$ are enhanced for the near-counter-propagating setup of Fig.~\ref{fig2}.
+According to Eq.~\eqref{n1n2gen_pol1}, for co-propagating probe and pump fields, the induced birefringence vanishes, while $\Delta n_1$ and $\Delta n_2$ are enhanced for the near-counter-propagating setup of Fig.~\ref{fig2}.